pingcap/dbt-tidb/README.md

 * TiDB 4.0 ~ 5.2 does not support creating a [temporary table or view](https://docs.pingcap.com/tidb/v5.2/sql-statement-create-table#:~:text=sec\)-,MySQL%20compatibility,-TiDB%20does%20not).
 * TiDB 4.X does not support using SQL func in `CREATE VIEW`, avoid it in your SQL code.
   You can find more detail [here](https://github.com/pingcap/tidb/pull/27252).

-## Supported functions

-cross-db macros are moved from dbt-utils into dbt-core, so you can use the following functions directly, see [dbt-util](https://github.com/dbt-labs/dbt-utils) on how to use them.
-- bool_or
-- cast_bool_to_text
-- dateadd
-- datediff
-- date_trunc
-- hash
-- safe_cast
-- split_part
-- last_day
-- cast_bool_to_text
-- concat
-- escape_single_quotes
-- except
-- intersect
-- length
-- position
-- replace
-- right
-- listagg (not support yet)

-> pay attention that datediff is a little different from dbt-util that it will round down rather than round up.

 ## Profile Configuration